PereViader/ManualDi/README.md

 The container also provides an extension method so it can queue some delegate to be run during the Startups lifecycle of the container.
 This step is useful to make sure that some object's method is run after all the NonLazy objects have been created and initialized.

-In the following example the following will happen once the container is built:
-- `SomeNonLazy` is created
-- `SomeNonLazy`'s `Initialize` method is be called
-- `Startup` is created
-- `Startup`'s `Start` method is called

 ```csharp
 class Startup
 {